Tom Blue

 Tom Blue (died 1910) was an enslaved personal servant and coachman of Sam Houston, who purchased Blue prior to his marriage to Margaret Lea.
 He worked for Houston for nearly 30 years.
 In the fall of 1862, he ran away with another servant, a boy named Walter Hume.
-They traveled together to Laredo, Texas and Blue sold Hume for $800.
-He crossed into Mexico, where he lived as a free man.
-Blue later settled in Harrisburg, where he married a woman who was around age 30.
+They traveled together to the border and Blue sold Hume for $800.
+Blue crossed into Mexico, where he lived as a free man.
+He later settled in Harrisburg, where he married a woman who was around age 30.
 He said at the time that he was 119.

 Early life

 Tom Blue, of West Indian and European descent, was born in Pennsylvania between 1790 and 1817.
 He was enslaved in Kentucky and ran away in 1832.
 Blue lived in Houston, Texas "when the stars fell" (Great Meteor Storm of 1833).

 Sam Houston

 Enslaved during Houston's military career

 In the meantime, Sam Houston resigned his post as Governor of Tennessee (1829) and he settled in Indian Territory.
 In late 1832, Houston moved to Mexican Texas and established a law practice in Nacogdoches.
-Mexican law prohibited any religion but Catholic, and Houston converted to the faith at the Nacogdoches home of Adolphus Sterne.
+Mexican law prohibited any religion other than Catholicism, and Houston converted to the faith at the Nacogdoches home of Adolphus Sterne.

 In 1834, Blue was purchased in Tennessee by Houston.
 The Consultation of October 1835 to March 1836 convened in San Felipe de Austin on November 3, and created of a constitutional provisional government and the Provisional Army of Texas, a paid force of 2,500 troops.
 Houston was named commander-in-chief of the new army and in charge of training those who enlisted.
 On April 21, 1836, Houston's troops attacked the Mexican army during the 18-minute Battle of San Jacinto.
 Although outnumbered, and with Houston wounded, the Texans were victorious against General Antonio López de Santa Anna of Mexico.

 On May 7, the Yellowstone steamboat transported Houston and his prisoner Santa Anna, along with the government Santa Anna tried to extinguish, to Galveston Island.
 Blue said he served with Houston at the battle, and was detailed by Houston to serve the captured Mexican general.
 From there, the government and Santa Anna traveled to Velasco for the signing of treaties.
 Houston had suffered a serious wound to his foot during the battle and on May 28 boarded the schooner Flora for medical treatment in New Orleans.
 Houston won the 1836 presidential election for the Republic of Texas.